Skip to content

 Introducing the driving force behind GCAT!
 (A friendly bunch 🙂 )

-Virginia Andersen, member at large (she/her)
+Virginia Andersen, Chair (she/her)

 As a Guelphite since 2018, I currently live in St. Patrick’s ward near the Eramosa River Trail, but I have also lived in Onward Willow and just north of downtown.
 I have a master’s in public policy, have worked in non-profits and at the University of Guelph, and have experience in evaluating government policies and programs.